-Bachelor Nation: Which "Final Rose" Couples Are Still a Thing?
+Bachelor Nation: Are ANY of These Couples Are Still Together?

 JoJo Fletcher and Jordan Rodgers

 JoJo Fletcher and Jordan Rodgers have been an interesting case, both seemingly over the moon in love and behind the proverbial eight ball since day one.
 They certainly seem to have weathered whatever storms have been in their path thus far, and enough time has passed that they're no longer in the "honeymoon" phase that they've proven us wrong, for sure.
 Whether or not they make it to the altar is still an open question, but there's zero signs of trouble right now, at least publicly.
+It's been FIVE YEARS at this point so we have to give them credit.
 Hey, they even got engaged, again.
 For whatever that's worth.

-Becca Kufrin and Garrett Yrigoyen hit it off from the very start, and after a fairly conventional season of The Bachelorette, they got engaged on the finale.
-Perhaps the most notable obstacle for this duo came prior to the season, when his Instagram "double-tapping" of some seriously offensive posts and memes came to light.
-But in two years or so since they met, there's been no trouble in paradise that we can tell.
-Only loving each other.

-This one didn't come close to working out.
-Hannah accepted Jed's proposal... only to find out TWO WHOLE DAYS later that Wyatt had never told her about a quasi girlfriend back at home.
-She then dumped him.
+These two lasted about 13 minutes.
+Turns out it was for the best, as Shayne went on to meet the man, the myth, the legend, celebrity blogger Nik Richie, one night and married him within a couple of hours.
+(You can find this in the dictionary under "Upgrade.")
+Shayne and Nik have two children and a beautiful semi-retired life together to this day, so perhaps there's hope for all of us yet here in 2022.

 Rachel Lindsay and Bryan Abasolo